-During 2023, we recorded noninterest income of \$6.3 million, compared with \$6.1 million in 2022 and \$5.3 million in 2021.
+During 2024, we recorded noninterest income of \$6.3 million, compared with \$6.3 million in 2023 and \$6.1 million in 2022.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
 The total patronage from CoBank is comprised of two sources: patronage based on our borrowing balance (direct note patronage) and patronage based on loans we originate and then sell a portion to them as a participant (sold volume patronage).
-We received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
-Patronage earned from CoBank was \$4.1 million in 2023, \$4.1 million in 2022, and \$3.6 million in 2021.
-Patronage income from CoBank includes special cash patronage distributions of \$556 thousand for 2023, \$674 thousand for 2022, and \$548 thousand for 2021 due to CoBank's strong capital levels and financial results.
+We received 100 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
+Patronage earned from CoBank was \$4.5 million in 2024, \$4.1 million in 2023, and \$4.1 million in 2022.
+Patronage income from CoBank includes special cash patronage distributions of \$600 thousand for 2024, \$556 thousand for 2023, and \$674 thousand for 2022 due to CoBank's strong capital levels and financial results.

-We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during the year.
-Our total notice of allocation was \$268 thousand for 2023, compared with \$63 thousand in 2022.
-No notice of allocation was received in 2021.
-The allocation for 2023 includes cash patronage of \$134 thousand with the remainder recorded as an investment in AgVantis and included in other assets on the Consolidated Statement of Condition.
+We received a patronage distribution from AgVantis in 2023 and 2022, based on our services purchased from AgVantis during the year.
+There was no distribution in 2024.
+Our total notice of allocation was \$268 thousand in 2023 and \$63 thousand in 2022.
+The allocation for 2023 included cash patronage of \$134 thousand with the remainder recorded as an investment in AgVantis and included in other assets on the Consolidated Statement of Condition.
 The entire patronage allocation for 2022 was recorded as an investment in AgVantis.

-We recorded a cash patronage of \$11 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$9 thousand recorded in 2022 and \$16 thousand in 2021.
+We recorded a cash patronage of \$13 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$11 thousand recorded in 2023 and \$9 thousand in 2022.
 Patronage from Farm Credit Foundations, AgVantis, and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-We received mineral income of \$629 thousand during 2023, which is distributed to us quarterly by CoBank.
-Mineral income decreased from \$805 thousand in 2022 and increased from \$529 thousand in 2021.
-The decrease in 2023 is due to a decrease in the price paid for production.
+We received mineral income of \$485 thousand during 2024, which is distributed to us quarterly by CoBank.
+Mineral income decreased from \$629 thousand in 2023 and \$805 thousand in 2022.
+The decrease in 2024 is due to decreased production volumes and lower prices paid for production.

-Noninterest income also includes loan fees, financially related services income, and other noninterest income.
-Loan fees in 2023 were \$546 thousand, an increase of \$69 thousand from 2022 primarily due to increased loan participation fees.
+Noninterest income also includes a FCSIC distribution, loan fees, financially related services income, and other noninterest income.
+We recorded a FCSIC distribution of \$275 thousand in 2024, which is our portion of excess funds above the secure base amount in the FCSIC Allocated Insurance Reserve Accounts.
+There was no FCSIC distribution received in 2023 or 2022.
+Loan fees in 2024 were \$461 thousand, a decrease of \$85 thousand, from 2023, primarily due to decreased loan participation fees.